rebelsky/csc151/outlines/overviews/project-2.md

 * Additional images.
 * Debriefing from image analysis.
-* Students discuss programming techniques.
+* Clever code: How'd you do that?
-* Programming challenges.
+* Code crits: Why'd you do that?